JayaniLakshika/Monash_PhD_thesis/appendix/B-appB.html.md

-# Appendix to "Choosing Better NLDR Layouts by Evaluating the Model in the High-dimensional Data Space" {#sec-appendix-a}
+# Appendix: Choosing Better NLDR Layouts by Evaluating the Model in the High-dimensional Data Space {#sec-appendix-a}